 On the 495 Express Lanes, the first 2 destinations listed on the pricing sign are the most popular destinations from your entry point.
 The third destination is the furthest distance you can travel on the Lanes from your entry point.
 If your exit isn’t listed on the sign, the toll price will fall between the listed exits.

-The 95 Express Lanes include many opportunities for drivers to enter directly from the regular lanes, which is why the pricing signs show upcoming exit points.
+The 95 and 395 Express Lanes include many opportunities for drivers to enter directly from the regular lanes, which is why the pricing signs show upcoming exit points.

 Read more about signage on the Express Lanes.

-The 95 Express Lanes are twice as long as the 495 Express Lanes.
-There are several points where drivers can enter and exit the 95 Express Lanes from the regular lanes.
-Because of this, we show the 3 upcoming exit points on the 95 Express Lanes pricing signs to keep drivers in the loop on pricing for exits along the Lanes.
+The 95 and 395 Express Lanes corridor is much longer than the 495 Express Lanes.
+There are several points where drivers can enter and exit the 95 and 395 Express Lanes from the regular lanes.
+Because of this, we show the 3 upcoming exit points on the 95 and 395 Express Lanes pricing signs to keep drivers in the loop on pricing for exits along the Lanes.